emoncms/find/readme.md

 # Find

-Find OpenEnergyMonitor devices on your local network.
+An emoncms module to find OpenEnergyMonitor devices on your local network.